Classifications of Hecke Fields and Galois Images of Weight One Exotic Newforms

 \section{Abstract}

-We determine the Hecke fields arising from weight-one newforms of $A_4$-type, $S_4$-type, and $A_5$-type in terms of the order of their nebentypus.
-For such newforms of square-free level, we provide a more refined classification of the corresponding Hecke fields.
+We determine the Hecke fields associated with weight one newforms of $A_4$-, $S_4$-, and $A_5$-type, expressed in terms of the order of its nebentypus.
+Furthermore, for each type, we provide a complete classification of the images of the corresponding Galois representations.